-But Cain didn’t bring a blood sacrifice.
+But Cain didn’t bring an animal sacrifice.
 He brought some vegetables.
 And God was not happy.
 And so Cain was very angry and jealous of his brother, Abel.
 Have you ever been jealous?

 Listen to what God said to Cain when he got angry:

 Genesis 4:6-7.
 6 The Lord said to Cain, “Why are you angry, and why has your face fallen?
 7 If you do well, will you not be accepted?
 And if you do not do well, sin is crouching at the door.
 Its desire is contrary to you, but you must rule over it.”

 Can you hear how God is describing Cain’s sin?
 It is both inside of him and outside of him.
 Inside of him is anger and pouting.
 But sin is also outside of him.
 God tells Cain that sin is “crouching at his door” like an animal trying to bite him, and Cain must “rule over it.”

 And there’s only one way to “rule over sin?”
 There’s only one true way to not be bad.
 And it’s not by trying harder and harder to be good.
 In fact, trying hard to be good might make you even more angry and jealous, because we can never be good enough.

 Listen again to what God says to Cain: If you do well, will you not be accepted?

 Now, is God simply telling Cain to be a good boy?
 Like when your parents, or teacher, or babysitter tells you to be stop being bad and to start being good?
 Not really.